Updated on February 12, 2019

 Supports for 3D printing flat edges

-In our experience, the most difficult part with spheres is to print the outer edge that would lay flat on the surface after 3D printing.
+In our experience, the most challenging part with spheres is to print the outer edge that would lay flat on the surface after 3D printing.
 Any minor warps or inconsistent support patterns typically lead to severe misalignments.

 Each blue dot represents a support.
-We took these images after manual adjustment of the supports
+We took these images after manual adjustment of the supports.

 Supporting inner features

-Below you can see fully supported housing ready to get 3D printed.
+Below, you can seeย fully supported housing ready to get 3D printed.

 Hollowing